Nachela Knox Rises With Thriller ‘Uneven Deception’ on Tubi

 News Image

+Knox, founder of GoGetHer Productions, is known for a directing style that blends intimacy with intensity — character-driven, with a focus on authentic performances, sharp pacing, and visuals that heighten emotional stakes without sacrificing realism.
 “I’m drawn to stories that feel personal but carry weight,” Knox says.
 “I want the audience to feel like they’re right there, watching, questioning, and emotionally invested.”

 The film stars Lester Greene as Patrick, a seemingly helpful technician whose true motives unravel with disturbing clarity.
-Greene, popularly known for his role in ‘Father May I,’ delivers a chilling performance that anchors the film’s suspense.
-His portrayal is quiet, calculated, and deeply unsettling, making Patrick one of the most memorable indie antagonists in recent memory.
+Greene, known for his role in ‘Father May I,’ delivers a quiet, calculated, and deeply unsettling performance.
+‘Uneven Deception’ also features standout work from Epiphany Anderson as the lead, with supporting players Zina Crook, Brynn Mosley, and Joshua T. Shipman.
+Jon Blaq, producer at GoGetHer Productions, also appears on screen as Wilson, while Eugene Bennett’s cinematography brings a moody, cinematic edge.

-This is Knox’s second feature, following her debut ‘Couch Party,’ a self-funded indie that she wrote, directed, and produced on a $20,000 loan.
-Despite limited resources, she got the film onto Tubi, where it continues to stream today.
-That experience taught her the realities of indie filmmaking, from budgeting and marketing to the emotional toll of being overlooked, and it fueled her evolution as both a creative and a CEO.
+This is Knox’s second feature, following her debut ‘Couch Party,’ a self-funded indie she wrote, directed, and produced on a $20,000 loan and got onto Tubi, where it continues to stream.
+Produced for just $18,000, ‘Uneven Deception’ marks a new chapter in her career, scaling impact and visibility without compromising the heart of her storytelling.